Hien-Trinh/charity-lookup/README.md

 Next.js, in comparision to its competitors such as Angular and Vue, excels due to faster page load and more efficient data caching<sup>[[5]](https://enlear.academy/next-js-vs-angular-whos-the-ultimate-winner-of-the-frontend-development-a3ee82a6da41)</sup>.
 Because my solution relies heavily on data transmition, an overall faster performing website would improve user experience and reducing unnecessary traffic.

-#### CSS and Sass

-Cascading Style Sheets (CSS) is a stylesheet language that determines the styles – position, size, color, etc. – of the content represented by HTML or XML<sup>[[6]](https://developer.mozilla.org/en-US/docs/Web/CSS)</sup>.

-Syntactically Awesome Style Sheets (Sass) is an extension of CSS that allows developers to use features such as variables, imports, etc.<sup>[[7]](https://www.w3schools.com/sass/sass_intro.php)</sup>.

 #### Global Giving API

-The Global Giving organization developed an Application Programming Interface (API) – software for applications to communicate with each other – that shares information about charity movements worldwide<sup>[[8]](https://www.globalgiving.org/api/)</sup>.
+The Global Giving organization developed an Application Programming Interface (API) – software for applications to communicate with each other – that shares information about charity movements worldwide<sup>[[6]](https://www.globalgiving.org/api/)</sup>.

 #### SQLite
-MongoDB is a document database for non-relational database stored in JSON (Javascript Object Notation) format<sup>[[9]](https://www.interviewbit.com/blog/mongodb-vs-mysql/)</sup>.
-As my solution does not require relational database and is build using Javascript, it's more beneficial to use mongoDB for it's speed, scalability, and formatting instead of SQL database programs.
+To operate the database, I choose to use SQLite.
+It's a declarative query language that is common for relational databases.
+Also, when identifying the issue and planning out the ER (Entity Relation) diagram and table, I noticed that classes have relation to each other.
+In this instance, a user has many search history items and favorites.
+Compared to its competitors such as MySQL, SQLite is severless, meaning that it stores the database locally on only the host machine, resulting in higher security against data leaks<sup>[[7]](https://www.thinkautomation.com/our-two-cents/sqlite-pros-and-cons-a/)</sup>.

 #### Vercel hosting service
 Next.js defaults to Vercel hosting service, which handles the distribution of service worldwide.
-There are different hosting option but because the website renders mostly on client side, there's no need for extra bandwidth or other resources<sup>[[10]](https://vercel.com/pricing)</sup>.
+There are different hosting option but because the website renders mostly on client side, there's no need for extra bandwidth or other resources<sup>[[8]](https://vercel.com/pricing)</sup>.

 ### Success Criteria

-1. Login system using email and password for securing user credentials.
+1. Login system using email and password to save user preferences and history.
-2. Users can see a page heading containing the application name.
-3. Search bar provides quick and easy access to a collection of charity organizations and their updates through Global Giving API.
+2. Search bar provides quick and easy access to a collection of charity projects through Global Giving API.
-4. Users can click the 'Search' button (or Enter) to display information cards for the matching organizations in a search results area.
-5. Users can see organization information cards in the search results area containing name, title, and a short desciption:
+3. Users can see projects information cards in the search results area containing: title, short summary, and image
-6. The organization’s information card hyperlink opens a new tab on that organization’s home page.
+4. The organization’s information card hyperlink opens a new tab on that organization’s home page.
-7. The website allow users to quickly navigate to charities that are similar to those they have searched.
-8. Users can see a page footer with links to your social media accounts, including social media icons (like the Instagram icon).
+5. Function allowing users to continue their latest previous search.
+6. Function allowing users to save search results and access them from the main page.

 ## Criteria B: Design